Achievable logoAchievable logo

 Best practices

 Similarly, when “inclement weather” is forecast, most people understand that the weather will be windy, wet, and possibly dangerous.
-However, when we hear that “The president granted clemency to thirty-three people this month,” we know that clemency means “mercy” rather than “sunny weather" and means that thirty-three people will be released from prison.
+However, when we hear that “The president granted clemency to thirty-three people this month,” we know that clemency means “mercy” rather than “sunny weather,” and that thirty-three people will be released from prison.

 • Answer choices that contain extreme language such as always, never, or completely are generally wrong.
 Most correct answers are more nuanced and middle-of-the-road.